 The Beethoven Museum (Probusgasse 6): A lovely musical museum in what is presumed to be the very house that Beethoven wrote the famous Heiligenstädter Testament (and his third symphony).

 Beethoven’s grave (Zentralfriedhof): When Beethoven died in 1827, they first buried him in the local Währinger cemetery before eventually moving the body to Vienna’s main Zentralfriedhof cemetery.
 Beethoven’s grave forms the centrepiece of a beautiful arrangement of composer graves that includes Strauss Jnr. and Schubert.

 The Beethoven statue (Beethovenplatz): A large bronze statue unveiled in 1880 is Vienna’s main monument to the master.
 The Beethoven statue sits in what you might call the music quarter, full of great venues that play host to his works today.

 The Beethoven Pasqualatihaus (Mölker Bastei 8): A small museum in the house where he produced his opera, Fidelio.
 Not as comprehensive as the main Beethoven Museum, but it gives you a feel for the kind of environment he once lived and composed in.

 Other Beethoven sites

 Haus der Musik (Seilerstätte 30): a museum of music and sound, with individual galleries dedicated to Vienna’s famous composers.
-The Beethoven room, for example, includes a door from his final residence and other memorabilia.
+The Beethoven room, for example, includes a door from his final residence and plenty of other memorabilia.